City-CSS/city-css/README.md

    ```

 2. **Make Changes**
    Implement your feature or fix.
-Ensure your code adheres to our principles:
+Please make sure your code aligns with our principles:

    - **Readable Commits**: Write clear and concise commit messages.
    - **Documentation**: Update relevant documentation if introducing new tools or workflows.